aaronallport/generator-karma/readme.md

-# Karma generator - DO NOT USE - NOT READY YET!
+# RequireJS-based Karma generator - DO NOT USE - NOT READY YET!

 Maintainer: [Aaron Allport](https://github.com/aaronallport)